-Taking herbal and natural remedies at home is easy when you have your own kitchen and a fully stocked pantry at your disposal but when you are on the road or on a plane it’s a bit tougher to have natural remedies for travel ailments at the ready.
+Taking herbal and natural remedies at home is easy when you have a kitchen and a fully stocked pantry at your disposal, but when you are on the road or a plane, it’s a bit tougher to have natural remedies for travel ailments at the ready.

-Hopefully, these 4 items that I discovered through my travels can lend a hand for when you have the scratchy throat on a plane.
+Hopefully, these four items that I discovered through my travels can lend a hand for when you have the scratchy throat on a plane.

-Here are my 4 Natural Remedies for Travel Ailments that I always keep in carry-on bag
+4 Natural Remedies for Travel Ailments that I keep in my carry-on bag

 Salt is great for sore throats, canker sores, gum/toothaches.
 Make a solution of 1 tsp. of salt dissolved in warm water and gargle with it.
 Hold some of it in your mouth and swish the solution around before spitting out.

-Boil the water first and allow it to cool down before use.
+Boil the water first, add the salt and allow the mixture to cool down before use.

-There are various recipes online using table salt to create a buffered solution so that it doesn’t sting… but honestly, I find it’s easier to travel with a small bag of pharmaceutical grade salt which is already buffered.
+There are various recipes online using table salt to create a buffered solution so that it doesn’t sting… but honestly, I find it’s easier to travel with small packages of pharmaceutical-grade salt that are already buffered.

 I’m a huge fan of honey as a sweetener in my chamomile tea after dinner but honey has long been touted for it’s healing properties as an antimicrobial.

 To read more about the benefits of honey see this article on Web MD.